microsoft/SymCrypt-OpenSSL/README.md

 - Patch version changes introduce backwards compatible bug fixes

-Regarding servicing, our strong recommendation is that distro vendors and application developers regularly update to the latest version of SymCrypt and SymCrypt engine for both security fixes and functionality/performance improvements.
+Regarding servicing, our strong recommendation is that distro vendors and application developers regularly update to the latest version of SymCrypt and SymCrypt engine/provider for both security fixes and functionality/performance improvements.

 We will support long-term servicing of specific releases for security fixes.
 Details of this plan will be